infinitered/ignite-cookbook/docs/recipes/SettingsUpYarnMonorepo.md

 ## Step 3: Install dependencies

-Let's make sure all of our dependendencies are installed for both apps.
+Let's make sure all of our dependendencies are installed for the mobile app.

 1. Run `yarn` at the root of the project